Causes Of Blood Clots In Placenta During Pregnancy

 The appearance of miscarriage blood clots can differ based on the pregnancy stage.
 For instance, at six weeks, women may notice blood clots with a small fluid-filled sac.
 The embryo might also be seen inside the sac but not clearly.
 However, the blood clots at eight weeks may look dark red and shiny with an embryo about the size of a bean (2).

-3. How do you prevent blood clots in the placenta?
+3. How can I reduce or prevent the risk of blood clots in the placenta?

-Following a healthy lifestyle, staying physically active, avoiding smoking, and knowing your family history are a few ways you may prevent blood clot formation during pregnancy (1) (3).
+Following a healthy lifestyle, staying physically active, avoiding smoking, and knowing your family history are a few ways you may prevent blood clot formation during pregnancy.
+Wearing loose clothing, maintaining a healthy weight, avoiding prolonged periods of immobility, and staying hydrated can also help.
+Also, consider taking all the medications that you are prescribed and discuss the appropriateness of wearing belly support belts with your doctor (1) (3) (4).

 Blood clots in the placenta during pregnancy might be caused by various factors, including infections, high blood pressure, and diabetes.
 However, this condition should be treated immediately to avoid complications during pregnancy or delivery.
 If you notice vaginal bleeding or abdominal pain, they could be signs of placental abruption.
 It is advised to consult your doctor immediately under such circumstances to receive the necessary treatment.
 If the placental abruption is not severe and does not pose risks to the mother or fetus, the doctor may recommend keeping the mother under observation.